-Brakes are one of your bike’s most important safety features, allowing you to decelerate and make clean stops to avoid hitting cyclists, cars, pedestrians, or other obstacles.
+Disc brakes are one of your bike’s most important safety features, allowing you to decelerate and make clean stops to avoid hitting cyclists, cars, pedestrians, or other obstacles.
+You probably don’t give your brakes a lot of thought.
+We’re here to change that.

 Understanding the different types of brake systems can help you make smart choices when purchasing an e-bike and ensure you know how to care for your brake system in the future.